Listen

 Scott Anthony Barlow 36:00

 Most of the episodes you've heard on Happen To Your Career showcase stories of people that have taken the steps to identify and land careers that they are absolutely enamored with, that match their strengths and are really what they want in their lives.
 If that's something that you're ready to begin taking steps towards, that's awesome.
 And we want to figure out how we can help.
 So here's what I would suggest.
 Take the next five seconds to open up your email app and email me directly.
 I'm gonna give you my personal email address, scott@happentoyourcareer.com.
 Just email me and put 'Conversation' in the subject line.
-And when you do that, I'll introduce you to someone on our team who can have a super informal conversation with and we'll figure out the very best type of health for you, whatever that looks like.
+And when you do that, I'll introduce you to someone on our team who can have a super informal conversation with and we'll figure out the very best type of help for you, whatever that looks like.
 And the very best way that we can support you to make it happen.
 So send me an email right now with 'Conversation' in the subject line.

 Scott Anthony Barlow 36:52